cs1302uga/cs1302-ce07/README.md

 * A basic understanding of creating and implementing interfaces in Java.
 * CSCI 1302 [Default Methods Tutorial](https://github.com/cs1302uga/cs1302-tutorials/blob/master/default-methods/default-methods.md)

+## Course-Specific Learning Outcomes - FINISH UPDATING!

+* **LO2.e:** (Partial) Utilize existing generic methods, interfaces, and classes in a software solution.
+* **LO3.b:** Create class, interface, method, and inline documentation that satisfies a set of requirements.
+* **LO3.c:** Generate user-facing API documentation for a software solution.
+* **L04.b:** Utilize interface-based polymorphism in a software solution.

 ## Questions

 In your notes, clearly answer the following questions.
 These instructions assume that you are